 Katie Hersom- Adoption Coordinator

-When Katie was only 15 years old, she traveled abroad to work at an orphanage in Kenya, Africa for a month.
+At the age of 15 years old, Katie traveled abroad to work at an orphanage in Kenya, Africa for a month.
 Her life was truly changed from that experience and she knew she wanted to spend her time and resources helping orphaned children find a place where they belonged.
 Traveling is one of her passions.
 She has been to over 12 countries on 4 different continents.
-In her free time she plays sand volleyball, hikes in the mountains, longboards and volunteers at her church.
+In her free time she plays volleyball, hikes in the mountains, longboards and volunteers at her church.
 She is an invaluable member of our team, quickly learning all the different countries adoption process and helping families in all stages.
 She feels it is an honor to help families grow and be a part of their journey.

 Ashlee started with IAN in September of 2017.
 Before IAN, Ashlee worked in many different capacities in the child welfare area as a child protection case worker, a foster parent licensing and adoption worker, home study writer, and school social worker.
 She has traveled and volunteered in orphanages and group homes in different parts of Mexico, and has a heart for vulnerable children and struggling families.
 In her spare time, Ashlee likes to spend time with her family, learn new languages, travel, and advocate for international orphans through several different small non-profits groups that work primarily in Ukraine.